haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-DNA-basic/index.md

  </p>
 </details>
 <br>
-In this docking case, we had access to the experimentally solved structure of the complex, which we provided to all caprieval modules.
-As a result, the interface RMSD (i-RMSD), ligand RMSD (l-RMSD), Fraction of Common Contacts (FCC), and DockQ statistics reflect the quality of the docked model in comparison to the reference structure.
+In this docking case, we had access to the experimentally solved structure of the complex, which we provided to all `[caprieval]` modules using the `reference_fname` parameter.
+As a result, the interface RMSD (i-RMSD), ligand RMSD (l-RMSD), Fraction of Common Contacts (FCC), and DockQ statistics reflect the quality of the docked model with respect to the reference structure.
-Remember that higher DockQ and FCC values, along with lower RMSD values, indicate better model quality.
+Remember that high DockQ and FCC values, along with low RMSD values, indicate better model quality.

 <a class="prompt prompt-question">
-Look at the DockQ of the clusters: Does the top-ranked cluster has the highest average DockQ?
+Look at the DockQ of the clusters: Does the top-ranked cluster have the highest average DockQ?
 </a>
 <details style="background-color:#DAE4E7">
  <summary style="bold">